-Features One queen bedroom, one twin bedroom (both upstairs) one double bedroom, lounge with open fire, dining room, fully equipped kitchen with stove/oven, small fridge, microwave, cutlery and crockery, sunroom, bathroom with old fashioned bath, shower, washing machine, dryer, hair dryer, tv and dvd.
+Features One queen bedroom, one twin bedroom (both upstairs) one double bedroom, lounge with open fire, dining room, fully equipped kitchen with stove/oven, small fridge, microwave, cutlery and crockery, sunroom, bathroom with old fashioned bath, walk in shower, washing machine, dryer, hair dryer, TV and DVD.

 Hearty breakfast provisions are included along with complimentary port and homemade biscuits.

 $225 two adults, additional adults $45, children 15 years and under $30, cot free of charge.
 Max 6 guests. (valid for stays between 1/12/2018 - 30/11/2020)